 Who it’s for: Music lovers who’d rather just use their phone.

 Why we chose the LG V50 ThinQ 5G :

 Most smartphones’ music capabilities are extremely limited.
 Having access to streaming platforms like Spotify and Apple Music is important, but not everyone is willing to sacrifice sound quality and functionality for a bigger library of music.

 Thankfully, with the LG V50 ThinQ 5G, you don’t have to choose.
-The same Quad digital-to-analog converter (DAC) that we loved on the LG V30 returns in the company’s latest model, bringing pristine audio quality to anything you plug into the phone’s 3.5 mm audio jack (!).
+LG continues its quest to preserve the sanctity of your audio, bringing full hi-res support, and pristine audio quality to anything you plug into the phone’s 3.5 mm audio jack (!).
 The V50 ThinQ also supports DTS:X 3D surround sound, a technology similar to Dolby Atmos.
 Add up to 1TB of storage to the 128GB you get as standard, and you won’t have to worry about moving tracks in and out of rotation.

-The phone also features a unique “Boombox” speaker, which is a single, bottom-firing mono speaker that uses the phone’s entire body as a resonance chamber.
+Also returning is its unique “Boombox” speaker, which is a single, bottom-firing mono speaker that uses the phone’s entire body as a resonance chamber.
 It may seem like a gimmick on paper, but we found the speaker to be extremely rich and loud, offering some of the best fidelity we’ve ever heard from the sometimes-tinny smartphone segment.
 It’s good enough to lessen the need for a Bluetooth speaker in intimate listening environments.

-Ultimately, the LG V40 ThinQ is worth a buy if you’re in need of both a smartphone and a hi-res music player.
+Ultimately, the LG V50 ThinQ is worth a buy if you’re in need of both a smartphone and a hi-res music player.
 It’s not the king of either category, necessarily, but there are few — if any — phones that can match the quality of its audio output.
 The V50 ThinQ is a fully capable smartphone from a brand with a lot of trusted skin in the game.
 Plus, it’s ready for a 5G future that brings even more speed to handle data-intensive streaming services like Tidal.